Kopernicus/Kopernicus/README.md

 Kopernicus
 ==============================
-July 27th, 2024
+August 4th, 2024
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-208:
+New in this latest version release-209:

 1.)
-Hotfix for previos solar support breaking KerbalismDefault profile with NearFutureSolar curved panels.
+Added support for nearly all third party solar mods, with the notable exception of US2.

+2.)
+Fixed numerous solar panel bugs and improved performance.
+This is all thanks to github user @Aebestach be sure and thank them.

+3.)
+Since RC1 we have fixed singlestar mode not enabling configside.
+Now singlestar systems will again not be burdened with any multistar extra code, automatically.

 About
 -----